WASM API

 A top button has been pressed or released.

-Payload: The two most signficiant bytes are a 2 byte payload.
+Payload: The two most significant bytes are a 2 byte payload.
 Of those 2 bytes, the least significant 4 bits are the button index of the event.
 The next 10 bits are the current pressed state (1 is pressed) of all ten 10 buttons (in index order).
 The 15th bit is if the current event is a press event (1) or a release event (0).

 -

-2: Audio
+2: Finished Audio

 -